-With so many pillow sizes available, choosing the right one can seem like a daunting task.
-Fortunately, there is a tried and true method to pillow sizing, but first here’s why there are so many pillow sizes to choose from.
+With so many bed pillow sizes available, choosing the right one can seem like a daunting task.
+Fortunately, there is a tried and true method to pillow sizing.
 They are designed to fit different sized beds and pillowcases, as well as accommodate personal preference in regards to feel and look.
-Now, here is everything you need to know to ensure you choose the right size pillow every time.
+Read on for everything you need to know to ensure you choose the right size pillow every time.

 - 1 Pillow Sizes Chart

 - 2 Role Of Bed Pillow Dimensions

 - 3 Match Bed Measurements To Pillow Size

 - 5 Here are a few pro tips you should find useful